BetterAndroid/Hikage/docs-source/src/en/library/hikage-core.md

 activity.setContentView(root)
 ```

-In this way, we complete a simple layout creation and setting.
+In this way, we can complete a simple layout creation and configuration.

 ### Layout Agreement